grapestone5321/robond-deep_learning/writeup.md

 The number of kernels is equivalent to the number of outputs in a fully connected layer.
 Similarly, the number of weights in each kernel is equivalent to the number of inputs in the fully connected layer.
 Effectively, this turns convolutions into a matrix multiplication with spatial information.

-### Separable Convolutions
-The Encoder for our FCN essentially require separable convolution layers.
-The 1x1 convolution layer in the FCN, however, is a regular convolution.
-Implementations for both are provided for our use.
-Each includes batch normalization with the ReLU activation function applied to the layers.

-### Bilinear Upsampling
-The helper function implements the bilinear upsampling layer.
-Upsampling by a factor of 2 is generally recommended.
-Upsampling is used in the decoder block of the FCN.

 ## 4. Build the Model

 ![deep_learning|FCN](https://cldup.com/wbwKbPM8uJ.png)